WeiyueRen/GitProject/readme.txt

-This is from second computer
+This is from first computer